andrej-kolic/playground-amazon-cloudfront-secure-static-site/docs/OIDC_SETUP.md

 ## Troubleshooting

-### OIDC Provider Already Exists Error
+### OIDC Provider Already Exists

-If you get an error about the OIDC provider already existing, the script will automatically detect and use the existing provider.
+If an OIDC provider already exists, the script automatically detects and uses it.
+This is normal and expected.

 ### Permission Issues